-Communal areas Repair category 2 Notes Staining and plaster cracking was noted to various areas of the common stair.
-These areas were unable to be tested at the time of inspection.
-Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.
+Communal areas Repair category 2 Notes Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.
+Plaster and decoration defects were noted in the common stair.
+Future upgrading will be required.
+The windows in the common stair are worn and starting to rot, repairs are required.